 The decision to cut ties with O’Reilly was made just one day after another woman came forward with allegations of sexual harassment against O'Reilly.

-"The O’Reilly Factor" is Fox News’ most watched program and is coming off the highest-rated first quarter in its history, averaging nearly 4 million viewers per episode, according to Nielsen.
+"The O’Reilly Factor" had been Fox News’ most watched program and had just come off the highest-rated first quarter in its history, averaging nearly 4 million viewers per episode, according to Nielsen.

 O’Reilly will be paid a maximum of one year's salary as he leaves Fox News, a source said.
-The source declined to comment on O'Reilly's annual salary, but CNN reported Thursday that the host's new contract provided about $25 million a year.
+The source declined to comment on O'Reilly's annual salary, but CNN reported on April 20 that the host's new contract provided about $25 million a year.

 Keep scrolling for a breakdown of the sexual harassment allegations, how O’Reilly and Fox News responded, and even what President Donald Trump had to say about the scandal.